 Learn why your teen is using drugs or Alcohol

-Talk with your teen and try to understand why they are consuming Alcohol or drugs.
-There can be numerous reasons that led them to Alcohol or drug abuse.
+Talk with your teen and try to understand why they are consuming alcohol or drugs.
+There can be numerous reasons that led them to alcohol or drug abuse.
 They might have started using it because of peer pressure or to fit into a group.
-Many teens use Alcohol or drugs as a way to escape loneliness and stress.
+Many teens use alcohol or drugs as a way to escape loneliness and stress.
 For instance, discussing products like O’Doul’s, which has a specific O’Doul’s alcohol content, can open a conversation about safer choices if they are curious about alcohol.

 Remember that only if you know why they are using drugs will you be able to take the necessary precautions.
 Try to talk to them about the dangers of drug or alcohol abuse and make them realize why staying sober is essential.